 The state of Idaho requires all people who work in the HVAC industry to be licensed, including apprentices, journeymen and contractors.
 There are two classes of HVAC contractor licenses — contractor and specialty contractor — and both are awarded by the Idaho Division of Building Safety.

-To qualify to take the exam, you must show proof of at least 24 months of experience as a HVAC journeyman or, for the special contractor license, 24 months in that specialty.
+For both contractor license types, to qualify to take the exam, you must show proof of at least 24 months of experience as an HVAC journeyman or HVAC specialty journeyman.
 A $2,000 compliance bond is required.

 Illinois